ucsd-cse231-w21/ucsd-cse231-w21.github.io/pa1/index.md

 ```

 You can see this (mostly) reflected in the `ast.ts`, with `parser.ts`
 converting from a parse tree representation to the AST representation.
-You
+Then
-will need to add the cases corresponding to binary operators and the new
+code generation for several of them is implemented for you in `compiler.ts`.
-builtins, labelled with (new!) in the grammar above.
+You will need to add the cases corresponding to binary operators and the new

-And code generation for them is implemented in `compiler.ts`.
+builtins, labeled with (new!) in the grammar above.

 Your task will be to make it so input programs using the binary operators,
 and the builtin functions listed above, have the following behavior: